-- 1. All AC timings apply to both Standard IDT mode and First Word Fall Through mode. - 2.
-For the RCLK line: tolk(min.) = 7 ns only when reading the offsets from the programmable flag registers; otherwise, use the table value.
-For the WCLK line, use the tCLKL (min.) value given in the table. - 3.
-Pulse widths less than minimum values are not allowed. - 4.
+- 1. Industrial temperature range is available by special order for speed grades faster than 20ns. - 2.
+All AC timings apply to both Standard IDT mode and First Word Fall Through mode. - For the RCLK line: tclkl (min.) = 7 ns only when reading the offsets from the programmable flag registers; otherwise, use the table value.
+For the WCLK line, use the tclkl (min.) value given in the table. - 4.
+Pulse widths less than minimum values are not allowed. - 5.
 Values guaranteed by design, not currently tested.